Daivuk/ggj20/README.md

 ## Build
 On Windows you need Visual Studio and CMake installed.
 Run `build_win32.bat`.
-On Mac you need a compiler and CMake installed and possibly other dependencies (OpenGL, Glew, etc).
+On Mac you need a compiler and CMake installed and possibly other dependencies (OpenGL, SDL2, etc).
 Install what ever cmake barfs about.
 Run `build_osx.sh`
 On Linux is should work just as on Mac, but hasn't been tested in a long time.

 ## Credits